Choose Something Better

 Do not let your hearts be troubled.
 Trust in God; trust also in me.
 In my Father’s house are many rooms; if it were not so, I would have told you.
 I am going there to prepare a place for you.
 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am. —John 14:1-3

-An article, "Cruise Ship Care: A Proposed Alternative to Assisted Living Facilities" by Lee A. Lindquist, M.D. and Robert M. Golub, M.D. appeared in the November 2004 issue of the Journal of American Geriatric Society.
-In it, the authors make a case that due to the high cost of assisted-living facilities, some seniors may actually fare better by choosing to move onto a cruise ship.
-There they can find many similar services to assisted-living care such as room and board, medical services, and exercise equipment while enjoying visits to exotic ports of call…and all quite possibly for less money.
+In keeping an eye out for my mother-in-law, I’ve learned that due to the high cost of assisted-living facilities, some seniors may actually fare better by choosing to move onto cruise ships.
+This sounds like a great way to spend retirement to me!
+(Where do I sign up?)
+Onboard, seniors can find many similar services to assisted-living care such as room and board, medical services and exercise equipment while enjoying visits to exotic ports of call…and all quite possibly at less cost.

 Apparently, the idea is not too far fetched.
-Bea Muller, a retiree, has already opted for something she considers better than a retirement home: Cunard cruise line’s Queen Elizabeth 2, where she has been a permanent resident since January, 2000.
-Following her husband’s death, she sold her house and her possessions and booked herself on the ship where she has lived ever since.
-Muller said, “I've got full-time maid service, great dining rooms, doctors, a medical center (where she volunteers), a spa, beauty salon, computer center, entertainment, cultural activities and, best of all, dancing and bridge.”
+Bea Muller, a retiree, opted for something she considered better than a retirement home: Cunard cruise line’s Queen Elizabeth 2, where she took up residence in January, 2000.
+Following her husband’s death, she sold her house and her possessions and booked herself on the ship where she lived until the QE2 was retired from the fleet in 2008.
+She was then transferred to the Queen Mary 2.
+Along the way, Mrs. Muller said, “I've got full-time maid service, great dining rooms, doctors, a medical center (where she volunteered), a spa, beauty salon, computer center, entertainment, cultural activities and, best of all, dancing and bridge.”*

 Opting for something better sounds like a good plan!
-Too often people live their lives with only this life in view: You’re born, you live and you die.
+Too often people live their lives with only this life in view: you’re born, you live and you die.
 But, this life is not the end of the story.
-The Bible certainly makes it clear that there is life after death and that there is both a real heaven and a real hell.
+The Bible certainly makes it clear that there is life after death and that there is both a real heaven and hell.
 Everyone ends up somewhere!
 And, much like Mrs. Muller, we have the choice to opt for that best of all accommodations: Heaven.
-Choices of faith—to believe in Jesus, to love Him, to follow Him—ensure that you are booked on that fantastic journey.
+Choices of faith—to believe in Jesus, to love Him, to follow Him—ensure that you are booked on the most fantastic journey.
 Be sure that you choose something better!
 Don’t miss the boat!